RoleModel/BestPractices/git/merge-strategy.md

 ### Merge Feature Branch Locally

-After you have rebased your feature branch on master, checkout master and run the following commands to merge your feature branch:
+After you have rebased your feature branch on master, switch to master and run the following commands to merge your feature branch:

 ```bash
 git checkout master